Authing/Authing/README.md

 ## What is IDaaS

-Identity as a Service (IDaaS) is a new generation of cloud computing application, which is also called Authentication as a service (AAAS) in some occasions.
+Identity as a Service (IDaaS) is a new generation of cloud computing application, which is also called Authentication as a service (AaaS) in some occasions.
 IDaaS is a cloud infrastructure provided by a third party to solve the problems of identity authentication and user management.

 IDaaS provides secure access and data storage.
 When a user or an app attempts to access a protected resource, he must provide authentication information.
 For example, if you want to use Facebook, you must provide the account password.
 For example, when you vote on some wechat pages, the system will obtain your wechat personal information.
 In this scenario, authentication service, as a judge, ensures that compliant users refuse illegal requests.
 When the authentication process is over, users can normally access the resources or application dashboard they want to access.

 IDaaS generally need to support multiple languages:

-1. Java/Kotlin - used to develop Andorid or Web applications;
+1. **Java/Kotlin** - used to develop Andorid or Web applications;
-1. Node/Python/PHP/Go/Dart/Rust - used to develop Back-end applications;
+1. **Node/Python/PHP/Go/Dart/Rust...** - used to develop Back-end applications;
-1. JavaScript - used to develop Web or Desktop applications;
+1. **JavaScript** - used to develop Web or Desktop applications;
-1. Swift/Flutter/OC - used to develop iOS applications;
+1. **Swift/Flutter/OC** - used to develop iOS applications;

 There's a huge amount of work to support all these languages, and IDaaS makes it easy because it has integrated all the technology stacks since it was born.